Ten Old Square London Chambers

 Continue reading

 To get an idea of the exciting cases being worked on by members, you only need to look at some recent work.
 There have been visits to the Supreme Court, with Philip Jenkins appearing in a landmark appeal concerning the proper approach a court should take when granting relief under the doctrine of proprietary estoppel, and Simon Taube KC appearing in a dispute concerning whether title to land gifted to the council for use as a school site reverted to the donor’s estate when the school ceased to operate from the gifted land.
 These precedent-setting cases doubtless created a buzz in chambers.
-Meanwhile, Georgia Bedworth secured an order in a case dealing with issues that arise when a child habitually resident in England and Wales becomes the legal owner of property abroad (we’re told this is an issue that arises far more often than you would think!), Jeremy Callman successfully appeared in a key case on partnership dissolution, and Richard Dew was successful in an application to remove a litigation friend.
+Meanwhile, James Kirby secured a favourable judgement in a case regarding taxation of LLP members income, Gideon Roseman managed further restraints on a freezing injunction and David Shmitz appeared in a case concerning the reach of a provision in the NHS Pension Scheme Regulations Act 1995.
 Of course, there are also a lot of cases going on behind closed doors in arbitration or being dealt with by the Court of Protection.

 When it comes to work-life balance, it’s inevitable that it is always a struggle at the Bar.
-As one tenant puts it: “Any barrister who tells you they have always achieved perfectly balanced work/life is probably not telling the truth.”
+As one tenant puts it: “Any barrister who tells you they have always achieved a perfectly balanced work/life is probably not telling the truth.”
 However, we hear that at Ten Old Square the clerks are very supportive in helping tenants to achieve the best balance that they can.
 One junior tells us: “The clerks are very good at keeping you busy but not overloading you with work.
 I have never had any grumbles about taking time off or holidays.”
 We also hear that there is “no stigma” in turning down work if you don’t feel that you have capacity.
-Inevitably though, “from time to time everyone will have more on than they can easily deal with”.
+Inevitably, “from time to time everyone will have more on than they can easily deal with” but we’re told “there’s no clocking in here” and chambers offer “a good deal of freedom” in allowing members to work from home.

 When tenants at Ten Old Square do wish to unwind, we hear it is very common for members to grab coffee or lunch together.
-There is also a regular Chambers Tea at 4pm on Thursdays, which is always popular.
-During the pandemic, it even moved online!
-One junior tells us that there is “great mixing between the senior and junior end of Chambers”.
-Whilst some tenants tell us they have made “life-long friends” within Chambers, others note that “it is important to keep up social life with family and friends beyond the Bar” — we suppose it depends on how much you want to mix work and social.
-One member mentions that there could be more “organised events” rather than just spontaneously grabbing lunch, but the tenants of Ten Old Square do generally seem to be a very friendly bunch.
+There is also a regular chambers tea at 4pm on Thursdays, which is always popular.
+One junior tells us that there is “great mixing between the senior and junior end of chambers”.
+Whilst some tenants tell us they have made “life-long friends” within chambers, others note that “it is important to keep up social life with family and friends beyond the bar” — we suppose it depends on how much you want to mix business and pleasure!
+There’s said to be “Christmas and summer parties” as well as “after work drinks” and you’ll always find wins, newcomers and birthdays celebrated here.

 What The Junior Barristers Say